tidyverse/tidyr/tests/testthat/_snaps/separate-wider.md

       df %>% separate_by_wider(x)
     Condition
       Error in `is_string()`:
-      ! argument "delim" is missing, with no default Code
+      ! argument "sep" is missing, with no default Code
       df %>% separate_by_wider(x, 1)
     Condition
       Error in `separate_by_wider()`:
-      ! `delim` must be a string
+      ! `sep` must be a string
     Code
       df %>% separate_by_wider(x, "")
     Condition